francescoferrini/Autonomous-Software-Agents-1/README.md

 ### Single Agent PDDL
 ### Multi Agent PDDL

-The methodology for the resolution of both the approachees is defined in the report
+The methodology for the resolution of both the approaches is defined in the report